brilam8/cse110-w21-group20/admin/meetings/030421-sprint-2-review.md

 Tommy: Worked on style for most pages, electron app, and integrated cypress within pipeline.

 Zongchen: did the cypress testing for the pomo-setting opitions and timer/task-lists/checkboxes in break-page.

+Brian: Revamped the results page to make it more graphically pleasing.
+Made Cypress tests for results page, polished up results page CSS and styling.